 You may optionally use the box below labeled “Please describe any research and/or work experience (including publications, etc.) you’ve undertaken that is relevant to your proposed field of study” to describe, in up to 300 words, past experience that is relevant to your proposed studies, including participation in research activities and relevant publications.

 You are welcome to contact our professors in your field of study if you need assistance with your research proposal or would like one of them to act as your research supervisor.
+You might send to the potential supervisor a very short research proposal.
 In your application from the drop down menu, please do not choose more than two professors as potential supervisors.
 However, even if a professor agrees to supervise your studies, it doesn’t necessarily mean that you will be accepted into a program. .

 Those interested in Asia-related studies outside of the disciplines covered by Asian Studies (including modern history, political science, commerce, economics, geography, fine arts, anthropology, and sociology) should apply to the relevant program.
 In special cases, PhD degree programs can be arranged jointly between Asian studies and other departments.
 For interdisciplinary programs, please contact the Interdisciplinary Studies Graduate Program http://www.isgp.ubc.ca/